Thank you for choosing the xTool products!

 - Fit the laser head.

-- Use cable ties to fix the cables on the middle plate.
+- Use cable ties to fix the cables on the middle palate.

-Note: Before using the cable ties, reserve a sufficient length of the cable to allow the laser head to slide between the left and right plates.
+Note: Before using the cable ties, reserve a sufficient cable length to allow the laser head to slide between the left and proper plates.

 - Insert the TF card into the card slot

 Meet your xTool D1